PhD, Geology, Univ. of North Carolina at Chapel Hill, 1978

 Papers Published and/or Presented

-Individual: Tectonic history of Precambrian terranes, Granite petrogenesis
+Individual research: Tectonic history of Precambrian terranes, Granite petrogenesis

 Selected papers published and/or presented: